nextgis/docs_ngweb/source/admin_interface.rst

 Resource view
 ------------------

 After login to administrative interface the user is taken to home page shown on :numref:`resource_group`.

 .. figure:: _static/resource_group_eng.png
    :name: resource_group
    :align: center
    :width: 16cm

-   Resource groups.
+   Resource groups

 The content of resource group is displayed after a click on resource name in a child resources pane of main resource group (see item 4 in :numref:`admin_index_pic`).
-On resource group page there is a pane with a list of resources in root group and user permissions pane.
+On resource group page there is a pane with a list of resources in a main group and user permissions pane.
 Layer properties are displayed after a click on a name of a layer in child resources pane.
 E.g. user can click on a resource of type vector layer.

 After a click on layer in child resources pane user is taken to a vector layer properties and attributes page (see  :numref:`options_resource_group`).